John Perceval, 4th Earl of Egmont: Career

 With the support of his father, he contested Bridgwater constituency, as Viscount Perceval, in the 1790 election in opposition to the Government.
 However, the interest of the 4th Earl Poulett carried the day, returning the Earl's brother Vere Poulett and John Langston with 186 and 161 votes, respectively, while Lord Perceval only drew 87.

 Lord Perceval succeeded his father as Earl of Egmont in 1822.
 As his father also held the British peerage of Baron Lovel and Holland, he entered the British House of Lords.
 He inherited the family seat, Enmore Castle, in Enmore, Somerset.
 In 1833, he was forced to sell the castle to Nicholas Broadmead to pay off debts.
-Broadmead, a solicitor with shares in the Parrett Navigation Company and the Ivelchester and Langport Navigation, demolished a large portion of the building the following year, converting the remaining parts of the building into a three-storeyed house.
+Broadmead, a solicitor with shares in the Parrett Navigation Company and the Ivelchester and Langport Navigation, demolished a large portion of the building the following year, converting the remaining parts of the building into a three-storey house.